SURFscz/SRAM-deploy/README.md

     `./start-vm`

-    This will boot 8 containers/VMs and run ansible to deploy SRAM to these 8 hosts.
+    This will boot 8 containers and run ansible to deploy SRAM to these 8 hosts.

 - Alternatives: